Anton Rupert: Business career

 Rupert established the tobacco company "Voorbrand Tobacco Company" in 1939 manufacturing snuff.
 He soon renamed it Rembrandt Ltd., whose overseas tobacco interests were consolidated into Rothmans in 1972.

 In 1988, the Rembrandt group founded the Swiss luxury goods company, Richemont, which in turn acquired Rembrandt's shares in Rothmans.
 Richemont also owns such luxury brands as Cartier (jewellery); Alfred Dunhill and Sulka (designer clothing); Seeger (leather bags); Piaget, Baume & Mercier and Vacheron Constantin (Swiss watches) and Montblanc (writing instruments).

 In 1995, Rembrandt and Richemont consolidated their respective tobacco interests into Rothmans International, which was at the time the world's fourth largest cigarette manufacturer.

-In 1999, Rothmans International merged with British American Tobacco (BAT), the world's second largest cigarette producer.
+In 1999, Rothmans International merged with British American Tobacco (BAT), the world's second-largest cigarette producer.
 Remgro held 10% and Richemont held 18.6% of BAT before unbundling.

-Rupert's eldest son, Johann Rupert, is now the CEO of Richemont and chairman of Remgro.
+Anton's eldest son, Johann Rupert, is now the CEO of Richemont and chairman of Remgro.

-The Rupert family is also deeply involved in the South African wine and liquor industry, owning the L'Ormarins and La Motte wine estates and having a stake in Rupert & Rothschild Vignerons, the wine-making partnership between the Rupert and Rothschild families (at the time of his death due to a car crash in 2001, Rupert's youngest son, Anthonij, was head of Rupert & Rothschild Vignerons.)
+The Rupert family is also deeply involved in the South African wine and liquor industry, owning the L'Ormarins and La Motte wine estates and having a stake in Rupert & Rothschild Vignerons, the wine-making partnership between the Rupert and Rothschild families (at the time of his death due to a car crash in 2001, Rupert's youngest son, Anthonij, was head of Rupert & Rothschild Vignerons).

 The Ruperts also partially control two of South Africa's largest wine merchant houses, Stellenbosch Farmers' Winery (SFW) and Distillers Corporation, who together produce one of every six bottles of wine in South Africa and nearly eighty percent of the country's brandy.
 These two companies have merged to form Distell Group Limited.

 Among other interests, the Rupert Group also owns South Africa's second-largest chain of private hospitals, the Medi-Clinic Corporation, with 5,500 beds.

 According to his biography, Rupert's business career spanned over sixty years.
 He started his global empire with a personal investment of just £10 in 1941 becoming named on the Forbes list of 500 wealthiest families worldwide.
 At the time of his death his assets were estimated at $1.7 billion.